RustCrypto/AEADs/ccm/README.md

 Authenticated Encryption with Associated Data ([AEAD]) algorithm generic over block ciphers with block size equal to 128 bits.

+For example, it can be combined with AES into the various parametrizations of AES-CCM.

 [Documentation][docs-link]

 ## Security Notes